What is an Undergraduate Certificate?

-It is a transcripted degree program.
-This means that once you have completed the program the degree will appear on your transcript
+The undergraduate certificate is a transcripted degree program.
+This means that once you have completed the program the degree will appear on your transcript, and it can be listed on a resume or vitae in the same way you list your bachelor's degree.

 This 16-hour program is designed to prepare students to analyze, address, and manage conflict effectively.
 The management and resolution of conflict is relevant across professions.
 This certificate, through its elective component, will allow students to tailor their course of study to fit their different interdisciplinary needs.